pjambet/blog/content/posts/intent-pattern.md

 ## Description

-Persisting an intent record before issuing an HTTP call for the creation of a resource with a backend service guarantees that the frontend service can serve as the source of truth.
+Persisting an intent record before issuing an HTTP call for the creation of a resource with a backend service guarantees that the frontend service can act as the source of truth.
 The following is an exhaustive list of all the possible scenarios:

-- Happy path: no errors happen, the resource is created and the intent record is updated with the resource id
+1. Happy path: no errors happen, the resource is created and the intent record is updated with the resource id
-- Failure to create the intent record: something goes wrong when attempting to persist the intent record.
+2. Failure to create the intent record: something goes wrong when attempting to persist the intent record.
 No resource is ever created and an error is returned to the client
-- Backend service error: the intent record is created, but something happened with the backend service.
+3. Backend service error: the intent record is created, but something happened with the backend service.
 Depending on the nature of the error, the frontend might receive an error, and can update the intent record to flag it as "dead" or may not receive anything back from the backend.
 In this case the data should be reconciliated.
 More on that below.
-- Network error: the intent record is created, but due to a network error, the frontend never receives the resource object.
+4. Network error: the intent record is created, but due to a network error, the frontend never receives the resource object.
 There is now a consistency issue and the issue should ideally be reconciliated.
 More on that below.
-- Failure to update the intent record: both the intent record and the resource were created, but something happened, preventing the update of the intent record.
+5. Failure to update the intent record: both the intent record and the resource were created, but something happened, preventing the update of the intent record.
 There is now a consistency issue and the issue should ideally be reconciliated.
 More on that below.

+Following this pattern, if an intent record exists, it is extremely likely that the backend service received and processed a resource creation request, but technically not guaranteed, as shown with examples 3) and 4) above.
+Additionally, it is _guaranteed_ that an intent record exists for every resource creation request processed by the backend service.

 ### Data reconcilation

 Handling dangling records is application specific and the requirements will vary from one app to another.
 Regardless of such requirements, this pattern gives you a great starting point to guarantee the consistency of your system by being able to identify which records have been finalized and which ones have not.

-An intent record that is never updated with a resource identifier should be considered "dead".
+An intent record that is never finalized, that is updated with a resource identifier, should be considered "dead".

 Applications should allow for a grace period to treat an intent record as "dead".
 The creation process on the backend might take a few seconds, so an intent record five second old without an identifier should probably not be considered dead.
 On the other hand, the same record should very likely be considered dead after a week.